-If you are using at least Visual Studio .NET 2003, you already have all the necessary SDKs for building mozilla and can skip this requirement step.
-For older compilers, you need to download SDKs from Microsoft to have the GDI+ headers and library.
+Skip this step, if you are using Visual Studio .NET 2003 or later, because you already have all the necessary SDKs for building Mozilla.
+For older compilers, as well as for the free Visual Studio Express Editions, you need to download SDKs from Microsoft to have the GDI+ headers and library.

-The Platform SDK can be obtained from the Platform SDK Update site.
+You can download the Windows Server 2003 SP1 Platform SDK, or the Windows Server 2003 R2 Platform SDK.
 You must install the "Windows Core SDK" (Tools, Build Environment, and Redistributable Components) and the "Web Workshop SDK" (Build Environment).

-In order for the build environment to pick up this SDK, the following needs to be added to the environment (see below):
+In order for the build environment to pick up this SDK, the SDK must be added to the build environment (see below).

 Configure the Environment

 The build environment must be configured so that the mozilla build system can find the proper compiler and libraries.
 This is best done with a DOS batch script.
 Your build may fail if your paths have spaces or other special characters.
 Make sure that you did not install software into locations with such paths, except Visual C++.

 The following is a batch script (run with cmd.exe or modify the cygwin.bat file) which should be used to configure environment variables: